hibbitts-design/docsify-this/README.md

 You can use [camel case](https://en.wikipedia.org/wiki/Camel_case) instead of hyphens for the names of Docsify-This URL parameters if prefered.
 For example, https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-one-page-article/main&homepage=home.md&toc=true&toc-headings=h2,h3&edit-link=https://github.com/hibbitts-design/docsify-this-one-page-article/blob/main/home.md and https://docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-one-page-article/main&homepage=home.md&toc=true&tocHeadings=h2,h3&editLink=https://github.com/hibbitts-design/docsify-this-one-page-article/blob/main/home.md are equilivent.

 ##### Use of New Web Editor GitHub.dev
-To use the new GitHub.dev Web editor (currently in Beta) for 'Edit this Page' links, change `github.com` to `github.dev` for GitHub.com files entered into the Web Page Builder Markdown File URL field.
+To use the new GitHub.dev web editor (currently in Beta) for 'Edit this Page' links, change `github.com` to `github.dev` for GitHub.com files entered into the Web Page Builder Markdown File URL field.

 ---

 #### Troubleshooting

 _'404 - Not found' message is displayed._
 The provided **basePath** parameter and/or optional **homepage** parameter may not be correct, verify that these items lead to accessible content.
-This error message may also result from a [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) policy, which restricts resources on a web page to be requested from another domain.
+This error message may also result from a [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/web/HTTP/CORS) policy, which restricts resources on a web page to be requested from another domain.
 If possible, relocate files to a domain that supports cross-origin requests or alternatively if the domain in question is under your control explore re-configuring [CORS related settings](https://www.w3.org/wiki/CORS_Enabled).
 You can confirm the cause of the 404 message by viewing the errors displayed in the [Browser Javascript Console](https://balsamiq.com/support/faqs/browserconsole/).

 When displaying GitHub Markdown files, the branch name is assumed to be `main`, and other paths will likely cause a 404 message.
 When displaying Codeberg Markdown files, the path is assumed to contain `/src/branch/main` and other paths will likely cause a 404 message.